Contact Us

 Are there any requirements for dogs to fly?

 Wings!
 Just kidding!
 That would be cool though, right?
 For real, we believe that all dogs are good dogs and we welcome having them aboard.
 However, the safety, comfort, and happiness of every dog we serve is our top priority.
 If you’re uncomfortable around other dogs, anxious on planes, or easily triggered by humans (I get it, believe me), this may not be the best service for you.
 For your human: Your BARK Air Concierge will talk with you about your dog's temperament and sensitivities.
-There will be spaces in the jet for our shyer pups and every attempt will be made to match up personalities when assigning seats.
 Safety.
 Comfort.
 Happiness.

 Personally, I prefer humans who know how to belly rub, but all dog-loving humans are welcome.
-Humans must be at least 126 years old (18 in human).
+Your human must be at least 126 years old (18 in human) to book and travel with you.
+Please remind them to have their proper travel documents such as government issued ID, visa and customs paperwork if you are flying on an international route.
 They must be well-trained and are limited to asking “who’s a good dog?” once per flight.

 Will BARK Air require any training for dogs prior to flying?

-Will there be separate seating areas for large and small dogs?
+Will there be separate areas for large and small dogs?

 Thankfully, no. I love sniffing me a big dog.
 You know what I mean?
 For your human: We want to make sure everyone is comfortable!
 If your pup is triggered by one size or another, be sure to mention it in your dog's intake form with your BARK Air Concierge, so they can manage the best cabin seating plan.